(un)performable & (un)translatable

 Campus Location: Trinity Long Room Hub Arts and Humanities Research Institute

 Room: Neill Lecture Theatre

-Event Type: Alumni, Arts and Culture, Conferences, Public, Special events
+Event Category: Alumni, Arts and Culture, Conferences, Public, Special events

 Type of Event: One-time event

 Audience: Undergrad, Postgrad, Alumni, Faculty & Staff, Public